History of the United States (1776–1789): Demographics

 The population of the Thirteen Colonies was 2.5 million in 1776.
 The first national census was taken in 1790, shortly after the end of the Confederation period.
 It found that the United States had a population of 3,929,214 residents with an average of 4.5 people per square mile.
 There were five cities with a population over 10,000 residents.
 The largest city was New York City with 33,131 residents, followed by Philadelphia, Boston, Charleston, and Baltimore.

+Patriots and loyalists

+During the revolutionary period, residents of the states were divided on whether to seek independence or to remain loyal to the British Empire.
+Those who supported revolution came to be known as Whigs or Patriots, while those favoring loyalty to Great Britain were known as Tories or Loyalists.
+Loyalists were more common in the southern states.
+Though much of the population was opposed to or neutral toward revolution in the early years of independence, the proportion of Patriots increased as the conflict progressed.
+Supporters of the British Empire commonly included merchants and farmers that felt they benefited from colonial rule as well as slaves that hoped loyalty to Britain would bring them freedom.
+It proved controversial among Patriots when compensation to Loyalists became part of the peace agreement after the Revolutionary War.

+Those who fought as members of the Continental Army benefited from the revolution, as they were predominantly working-class men who were able to meaningfully influence their government for the first time.
+Women of the revolution similarly desired increased influence in politics, but they were restricted from meaningful participation.
+Historians disagree on the extent that the revolution affected women that assisted the Patriots.

 Religion

 Many churches and ministers took vocal stances on the American Revolution while it was ongoing.
 John Adams considered the Anglican church to be a means for the Parliament of Great Britain to control the colonies.
 Anglican clergy associated with the Loyalists, and clergy that continued the mandated prayer for the Crown were harassed or exiled.
 Founding Father Benjamin Rush once said that some Loyalists opposed revolution because they feared it would give power to Presbyterians.
 From 1775 to 1783, the number of Anglican ministers in the Thirteen Colonies decreased from 311 to 141.

 The Patriot reliance on Catholic France for military, financial, and diplomatic aid led to a sharp drop in anti-Catholic rhetoric.
 The Revolutionary War drew attention away from the Pope, making King George III the most prominent foreign opponent in the minds of Americans.
 Anti-Catholicism remained strong among Loyalists.
 By the 1780s, Catholics were extended legal toleration in all of the New England states in which they had previously been discriminated against.